hassan-obeid/tr_b_causal_2020/references/retrospectives/mb_retro.md

     2. Worked on refactoring/very close to step 4
     3. Did not finish refactoring all the helper functions.
     4. We should bug Joan/Vij about the example Tim sent and see whether there is any computational work needed.

+12. Week of May 17th, 2020
+    1. Nothing specific
+    2. Worked on refactoring/Got to Step 4
+    3. Nothing in particular
+    4. This week should be 100% focused on having drafts of all our outputs.